MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 Next, upload the built image to the ACR you created in the previous steps.

-If you haven't already done so, sign in to the container registry by using the following command:
+If you didn't already do so, sign in to the container registry by using the following command:

 #### [Bash](#tab/in-bash)